The molasses-spiked flavor and wonderful texture of these old fashioned Baked Beans from Scratch is a real treat. A great potluck choice!

-Although I have a couple of very good recipes for baked beans that call for the canned variety, there’s nothing like a great big pot of baked beans from scratch.
-It’s the way my mom used to do it and that distinctive slow-cooked, molasses spiked taste takes me straight back to my family dinner table.
-There’s a little more labor involved and definitely more time is required but the effort is so worth it.
+I love a good canned bean recipe, but there’s nothing like a great big pot of baked beans from scratch.
+It’s the way my mom used to make them and that distinctive slow-cooked, molasses flavor takes me straight back to my family dinner table.

 How to Make Baked Beans From Scratch

-To keep your the ham bone from your holiday ham nice and fresh until you are ready to use it, wrap the ham bone with meat attached tightly with plastic wrap and then with heavy duty foil or, even better, vacuum seal it.
+Ham bone: To keep your the ham bone from your holiday ham nice and fresh until you are ready to use it, wrap the ham bone with meat attached tightly with plastic wrap and then with heavy duty foil or, even better, vacuum seal it.
 Pop it in the freezer and next time you’re ready to cook some beans, just thaw it out and you’re ready to go.

 To learn how to pressure cook your beans to perfection, check out my recipe for Instant Pot Baked Beans and Instant Pot Mexican Pinto Beans.